invio-developer/INProgressView/README.md

     /// The value of the container background color var containerBackgroundColor: Color

+    /// The value of the blur view background color var blurViewBackgroundColor: Color

-    /// The value of the ration speed var rotationSpeed: Double
+    /// The value of the rotation animation duration var rotationAnimationDuration: Double

     /// The value of the enable on tap gesture for closing loading indicator var enableOnTapGesture: Bool